johnwfinigan/R-builder-sif/README.md

 * Multithreaded builds make the build log jumbled, making it hard to know which package's compilation failed.

 * Some CRAN packages will fail to compile due to missing dependencies.
-This can usually be addressed by use of a post install script and the ```-p``` option.
+This can usually be addressed by use of a pre install script and the ```-e``` option.

 * Docker build caching means base images will not be automatically refreshed, but you can pass ```-n``` to ensure that they are.